Yannick H.,

 Digital transformation is not buzzword bingo.
 And not technology shopping.

-It's the hard work of changing a company so that it remains competitive in a digital world.
+It is the hard work of changing a company so it remains competitive in a digital world.
 That takes time.
 That takes patience.
 That takes honesty about where you stand.

-The companies that do it right don't invest in the latest technology.
+The companies that get it right do not invest in the latest technology.
 They invest in the right one.
-And they invest just as much in people as in tools.
+And they invest as much in people as in tools.

 That sounds boring.
 It is.
 But it works.